On This page

 In South Carolina, nursing home abuse victims are entitled to compensation that makes up for the full extent of their losses.
 You or your loved one may be entitled to financial compensation for:

-What Our Nursing Home Attorneys Can Do for You
+What a Nursing Home Attorney Can Do for You

 Nursing home abuse and neglect cases are especially complex.
 It is an unfortunate fact, but abuse and neglect tend to be difficult to pinpoint.
 As a result, it can be challenging to hold facilities liable.
-The good news is that the attorneys at Joye Law Firm can help.
-We can use our skills and experience to help protect the health and safety, legal rights and financial interests of your loved one.
-Specifically, our team will:
+The good news is that nursing home abuse and neglect attorneys are standing by to help.
+At Joye Law Firm, we can use our skills and experience to help protect the health and safety, legal rights, and financial interests of your loved one.
+Specifically, your nursing home abuse lawyer will:

-• Negotiate for a full and fair settlement offer on behalf of you or your loved one; and
+• Negotiate for a full and fair settlement offer on behalf of you or your loved one.

 • If necessary, aggressively pursue litigation.